+The ascendancy of a collective capabilities approach has invariably attracted a number of critiques.
 These includes Sen's.45 Consider here Sen's counterarguments to Evans' propositions on collective capabilities.
-Sen has reservations about the suggestion by Evans that we view capabilities which depend on social interactions "as a collective rather than an individual capability".46 He contends that, "socially dependent individual capabilities have to be distinguished from what are genuinely collective capabilities."47 (emphasis mine) For Sen, three categories of capabilities are possible: individual capabilities, socially dependent individual capabilities and collective capabilities.
-In rejecting Evans' concept of collective capabilities, he argues that socially dependent individual capabilities are those that are derived from social interactions while collective capabilities are those that are beyond an individual's capability or relating to humanity at large "such as the capability of a world nuclear power to kill the entire
+Sen has reservations about the suggestion by Evans that we view capabilities which depend on social interactions "as a collective rather than an individual capability".46 He contends that, "socially dependent individual capabilities have to be distinguished from what are genuinely collective capabilities."47 (emphasis mine) For Sen, three categories of capabilities are possible: individual capabilities, socially dependent individual capabilities, he argues that socially dependent individual capabilities are those that are derived from social interactions while collective capabilities are those that are beyond an individual's capability or relating to humanity at large "such as the capability of a world nuclear power to kill the entire